Cleaner Burning Gasoline (CBG)

 What is CBG?

 CBG stands for Cleaner Burning Gasoline.
 This name represents special gasoline formulations that are required to be sold in certain areas of Arizona due to air quality regulations.
-CBG is sold in Maricopa County and Area A year-round and is required by the United Stated Environmental Protection Agency under an air quality non-attainment State Implementation Plan (SIP).
+CBG is sold in Maricopa County and Area A year-round and is required by the United States Environmental Protection Agency under an air quality non-attainment State Implementation Plan (SIP).
 There are different CBG requirements for the summer and winter months due to climate and vehicle drivability factors.
 CBG is also sold during the summer in Area C as required by A.R.S. § 3-3494.
 You may have also heard the term "AZRBOB", which is an acronym for Arizona Reformulated Blendstock for Oxygenate Blending.
 AZRBOB becomes CBG once it is blended with the required volumes of an oxygenate such as ethanol.

 How Weights & Measures is Involved